 Andrée begins to see.

 Well, too bad about the pond for the kiddies.
 Hope he bulldozes it tomorrow.
 She doesn’t really hope this.
-Andrée has always liked carrying her coffee out the sliding door in the mornings, seeing deer and rabbits, seeing now and then a hawk, or a coyote.
-She remembers how Leo scoffed at this.
+Andrée has always liked carrying her coffee out the sliding door, seeing deer and rabbits, now and then a hawk, or a coyote.
+She remembers how Leo scoffed.
 Coyotes!
 She is still indignant.
 They have pictures of them all the time, on the community bulletin board thing.
 Online.

 “Sam,” Karen says, picking up from Melody this effect of echolocation.
 Her words bounce off Sam and Melody hears them.
 “Show her the bedrooms.”

 This is good for Andrée as well, this shot, because Andrée hasn’t picked up since Buel came over Sunday afternoon.
-She has not made her bed…not that she would.
+She has not made her bed… Not that she would.
 So, sure, have a look.
-She goes into the living room and switches the TV on.
+She goes into the living room and switches on the TV.

 “But it’s only the wind.”

 She says this aloud, smiling.
 He latches the screen.
-The lamp blows out.
-This, just as the hero’s eye falls on a trail of footprints going across the porch.
+The lamp blows out… Just as the hero’s eye falls on a trail of footprints across the porch.
 Andrée laughs now, in anticipation…because pretty soon the gang’ll hear the knocking again.
 This time, it’ll be the panicky guy.
 The heels of his shoes, swinging.

 But that’s how it goes, Andrée thinks.
 Aren’t these clichés really punchlines?
 Aren’t you supposed to laugh?